10 tips on how to increase protein intake

 7. High-protein options.

 Did you know that many supermarket products now have higher protein options?
 For example, Alpro soya milk now has high plant protein milk, and so does Arla yoghurt.
-When doing your food shop or grabbing a snack on-the-move, always opt for the option with higher protein.
+When doing your food shop or grabbing a snack on-the-move, opt for the option with higher protein.

 9. Meal-prep.